Interactive ontology debugging: two query strategies for efficient fault localization: Motivating examples and basic concepts

-Note that the approach presented in this paper can also be used with knowledge representation languages without negation like \emph{OWL 2 EL} if an underlying reasoner supports both consistency and entailment checking.

-\begin{definition} Given a diagnosis problem instance $\tuple{\mo, \mb,\Te,\Tne}$ where $\mo$ is an ontology, $\mb$ a background theory, $\Te$ a set of logical sentences which must be implied by the target ontology $\mo_t$, and $\Tne$ a set of logical sentences which must \emph{not} be implied by $\mo_t$.
+\begin{definition} Let $\tuple{\mo, \mb,\Te,\Tne}$ be a diagnosis problem instance, where $\mo$ is an ontology, $\mb$ a background theory, $\Te$ a set of sets of logical sentences which must be entailed by the target ontology $\mo_t$, and $\Tne$ a set of sets of logical sentences which must \emph{not} be entailed by $\mo_t$.